 - a.
 If the traveler's actual airfare includes a personal destination, the traveler must provide a lowest priced airfare quote that only includes business destinations.
-The quote must be obtained at the time of booking.
 The traveler will be reimbursed the lesser of the actual airfare, which includes the personal destination, and the quote, which only includes business destinations.
 Airfare that includes personal destinations may not be directly charged to the university. - b.
 All meals, lodging, and other travel expenses incurred on personal days will not be reimbursed to the traveler and may not be directly charged to the university. - c.
 Any additional expenses incurred (additional hotel room charge, additional baggage fees, etc.) because a family member is traveling with the university employee for personal reasons may not be charged to the university or reimbursed to the employee. - 2.
 The President's travel outside the U.S. that is greater than seven (7) days is not automatically "considered to be entirely for business" because the President is a "managing executive" and is considered to have substantial control over making business trips.
-Therefore, the President must substantiate that travel outside the U.S. is "considered to be entirely for business" or "primarily for business" when personal travel is combined with business travel (IRS Publication 463). - C. The University does not pay for or reimburse personal travel costs.
-When combining business and personal travel: if the personal follows the business portion, once the business portion of a trip is complete, the trip is considered complete and personal expenses will not be paid or reimbursed; if the business follows the personal portion, personal expenses prior to the business portion of the trip will not be paid or reimbursed.
-However, if a trip to a single destination includes both business and personal travel expenses, some transportation costs, such as airfare, may be considered business costs if the trip is primarily for business purposes.
-See Travel Website for additional information. - D. Departments and travelers should contact Accounts Payable prior to making travel arrangements for trips that combine both business and personal travel if they have questions about compliance with this policy.
+Therefore, the President must substantiate that travel outside the U.S. is "considered to be entirely for business" or "primarily for business" when personal travel is combined with business travel (IRS Publication 463). - C. Departments and travelers should contact Accounts Payable prior to making travel arrangements for trips that combine both business and personal travel if they have questions about compliance with this policy.